Elizabeth-M-M/superhero_code_challenge/README.md

 3. Run the database migrations and seed the database using `rails db:migrate db:seed`
 4. Start the server using `rails server`

-You can test and use the endpoints for each model defined above by using `http://localhost:3000` and add the endpoints.
-You can use it in your project or use a program like Postman.
+You can test and use the endpoints for each model defined above by using `http://localhost:3000` and add the endpoints, except for the POST and PATCH commands.
+You can use it in your project or use a program like Postman to test all endpoints mentioned above.

 #### Conclusion
 This API provides basic functionality for managing heroes, powers, and hero powers.
 You can use this API as a starting point for building more complex applications that involve superheroes and their powers